… the product page.

 - Someone might reach product page B via a “you may also like…” link on product page A. This visitor doesn’t have any context about product B. They just got here because your marketing brought them here.
 For this visitor give a detailed product category back story.
 They’re intrigued but have no context.

 - Someone might reach product page B via a long-tail organic search term like “golf smartwatch with GPS tracker and course map“.
-This ecommerce product page visitor knows what they want.
-Give them technical details.
+This visitor knows what she wants.
+Give her the technical details and get out of the way.

-- Someone might be visiting your product page for the 3rd time in 20 days (on their own, not via retargeting).
+- Someone might be visiting your product page a 3rd time in 20 days (on their own, not via retargeting).
 Clearly, this shopper is itching to pull the trigger but something is holding them back.
-What if you slightly tweaked the product description tone to give them that extra nudge?
+What if you slightly tweaked the product description (added more confidence) to give that extra push?
+Buyers feed off the confidence of sellers.

 Other buyer psychology-based eCommerce conversion ideas